gerritdaniels/ctrl/readme.md

 CTRL adds data member reflection to C++ using template meta-programming techniques and the standard C++ preprocessor.
 This reflection is used to implement serialize and deserialize functions.
 Binary, XML and JSON formats are supported.
+There is also an implementation of an annotation like system to control the XML and JSON output.
 Since it uses the standard preprocessor no special preprocessor is needed to use CTRL.

 ## Requirements